 Seneca Lake Wine Trail

 The Seneca Lake Wine Trail is home to award-winning wineries and amazing experiences – that’s no surprise.
 But the drive around the wine trail is amazing, too!
-You’ll drive past roadside waterfalls (Hector Falls on the east side of Seneca, for example) and stunning vineyard vistas (such as those available on the southwest and southeast shores).
+You’ll drive past roadside waterfalls and stunning vineyard vistas (such as those available on the southwest and southeast shores).
 You can picnic at Seneca Harbor Park in Watkins Glen or any one of a number of the wineries.
 Many have inviting picnic table and decks, perfect for impromptu (or planned!) picnics.

 Ready to plan your trip?